1926 JBUs Pokalturnering: Bracket

-First Round Proper
+First round proper

 The first round proper of the cup tournament was played on Sunday, 22 August 1926 in 13 different cities.
 No Aarhus-based club progressed to the next round.
 The draw for the first round by the Jutland FA took place on 13 August 1926.
 Brande IF received a bye to the second round.

-Second Round Proper
+Second round proper

 The initial match schedule for the regional cup tournament was published on 1 September 1926 by the Jutland FA.
 The matches in the second round was scheduled for Sunday, 5 September 1926.
 Esbjerg fB received a bye to the third round.

 Quarter-finals

 The matches in the quarterfinals were originally scheduled to be played on 26 September 1926, but were moved several weeks to 7 November 1926.

 Semi-finals

 The semi-finals were both played on 14 November 1926.

 Cup Final

 Match summary

 The cup final was a repeat of the last season's cup final featuring the same teams and was played on Ringkjøbing IFs Bane in Ringkjøbing on 21 November 1926.
 The entire match was plagued by rain, which affected the game on the field and the attendance figures.
 The line-up of Aalborg BK consisted of one reserve player as replacement for the regular half back, Egon Thon.
 Esbjerg fB featured the same line-up, that had played in the club's semi-final match, with the exception that Niels Pedersen was included as right innerwing in the squad instead of Magnus Hansen, that was injured.

 15 minutes into the first half, Aalborg BK's Alex Willadsen was injured to his knee, but was able to resume playing.
 Aalborg BK netted four goals (one being scored via penalty kick) and dominated the first half, while Esbjerg fB was the constant attacking part, scored the most goals in the second half.
 For the third consecutive year, Aalborg BK secured the cup championship in the JBUs Pokalturnering by winning the match 5–3 against league rivals Esbjerg fB – the trophy had to be won a total of five times for a club to obtain it permanently.